 No Hoses, pool covers, polystyrene food containers.

 Plastic bags are best recycled in bulk - please return them to your local grocery store or reuse them as trash can liners or pet waste bags.
+Better yet - refuse them when offered and bring your own.

-No ceramics, glassware, mirrors, or window panes
+No ceramics, glassware, mirrors, or window panes.

-No pots, pans or non-aluminum hub caps
+No pots, pans or non-aluminum hub caps.

 Hazardous Waste, such as chemicals, paint, batteries, electronics, and fluorescent bulbs are too toxic for any curbside carts and require special disposal methods.
 Click here to view the city's Hazardous Waste Disposal page and learn about the convenient disposal and recycling options available to Manhattan Beach residents.